developer3027-lambda/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM stands for the Document Object Model and is where all the pieces are held.
+It gives you access to varied methods and functions to manipulate anything shown on a page.

 2. What is an event?

+An event is some action performed or taken in the DOM.
+Could be a key press, or mouse move, or click.

 3. What is an event listener?

+An event listener is a built in method or function, not sure, that looks out for events so one can use them to make the site interactive.

 4. Why would we convert a NodeList into an Array?

+A nodelist and html collection are not arrays and do not have access to array methods like .map, .filter, .reduce.
+A nodelist does have access to .forEach.

 5. What is a component?

+A component is a prebuilt piece that can be used over and over again helping to keep code 'dry' and keeping code readable.

 ### Git Set up